marcoheine-com/disseminationapp/README.md

 strg + c
 ```

-The automated dissemination tool can now be used at: http://localhost:3000
+The automated dissemination application can now be used at: http://localhost:3000

 Once you switch to the mendeley subpage, the connection to the **Mendeley API** is established and a login into a Mendeley Account is required.